quasarframework/quasar/docs/src/pages/start/contribution-guide.md

 * How to clone master and run the test suite.
 * How to help resolve existing issues.
 * How to contribute to the Quasar documentation.
-* How to create Quasar app extension.
+* How to create a Quasar App Extension.
 * How to contribute to the Quasar code.

 Quasar is not "someone else's framework".
 Many people have contributed to Quasar ranging from a single character to massive architectural changes or significant documentation - all with the goal of making Quasar better for everyone.
 Even if you don't feel up to writing code or documentation yet, there are a variety of other ways that you can contribute, from reporting issues to testing patches.

 ## Help with Support

 One of the easiest ways to contribute is to answer questions in the different Q&A systems we have.
 Be a supportive and positive member of the Quasar community by answering questions you know answers to, or even by adding your best guess.
 Being a part of such discussions can also be a good learning experience.
 It's a win-win!

-Here are our discussion/ Q&A venues:
+Here are our discussion/Q&A venues:

-* [Forum](https://forum.quasar-framework.org/): The best place to ask questions and get answers about Quasar and its ecosystem.
+* [Forum](https://forum.quasar.dev/): The best place to ask questions and get answers about Quasar and its ecosystem.
-* [Stack Overflow](https://stackoverflow.com/search?q=quasarframework): The place to ask questions and get answers about Quasar and its ecosystem.
 * [Chat](https://chat.quasar.dev/): A place for Quasar devs to meet and chat in real time.

 ## Share (and Build) Your Experience